 This orzo rice is essentially a box of Rice-a-Roni but 100x better cause we’re using a ton of butter, garlic, and fresh herbs.
 Plus about 1,000% less salt.
 It goes with just about any main meal and veggies like my hot honey Brussels sprouts or charred broccoli with pecorino and breadcrumbs.

-Back in culinary school, I learned the secret to fluffy, flavorful pilaf and after years of making this recipe, I think I’ve finally gotten it down to a science.
+Back when I was in culinary school, I learned the secret to fluffy, flavorful pilaf.
+And after years of making this recipe, I think I’ve finally gotten it down to a science.
 Like, I could eat a whole batch of it alone, cause honestly, what’s butter than buttery rice?
 Shall we make it?
 Let’s make it!

 As much as I love a super flavorful side dish, sometimes you just need something simple to go along with stews and sauce-heavy dishes, ya know?
-This garlic herb rice pilaf is just that but still has lots of buttery, garlicky, herby flavor to go with any meal you like.
-Here’s why you’ll love it!
+This pilaf is just that but still has lots of butter, garlic, and herb flavors to go with any meal you like.
+Here’s why you’ll love it too!

 • The recipe is quick and so easy to make.